Deejarh/wcmc-tech-test-main/ui/README.md

 - Create a reusable Error Alert component that accepts an error message as a prop and displays it gracefully.

+### Event Listener Management:

+- Ensure Mapbox event listeners are properly cleaned up in the beforeDestroy lifecycle hook to prevent memory leaks and improve performance by using map.off() for all registered events.

 ### Utility Functions for Data Formatting:
 - Add utility functions to standardize API response formatting (e.g., scientific_name → Scientific Name).